hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 [clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) performs over-representation analysis on GO terms associated with a list of genes.
 The tool takes as input a significant gene list and a background gene list and performs statistical enrichment analysis using hypergeometric testing.
 The basic arguments allow the user to select the appropriate organism and GO ontology (BP, CC, MF) to test.

 ### Running clusterProfiler

+The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples, as we discussed earlier. **Based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to *translation, splicing, and the regulation of mRNAs*.**

+Let's get started with the `res_tableOE` dataframe we created during set up.

 To run clusterProfiler GO over-representation analysis, we will change our gene names into Ensembl IDs, since the tool works a bit easier with the Ensembl IDs.
 There are a few clusterProfiler functions that allow us to map between gene IDs: